worldhatesd/Domain-PlaceHolder/README.md

 1. Clone the repository to your local machine.
 2. Customize the project to fit your specific domain requirements.
-3. Start building your application on top of the Domain Placeholder foundation.
+3. Start building your application on top of the Domain Placeholder foundation!

 ## Contributing